Garden Word of the Day

 There is a new plant disease and its name is Phytophthora tentaculata.
 [Wait!
 Come back!]

 Just because this disease is tricky to pronounce (Fie-TOF-ther-uh), doesn’t mean you can ignore it.
 Its name is from the Greek phytón (plant) and phthorá (destruction), so the name phytophthora means “the plant-destroyer”.
 (The tentaculata part of the name refers to the tentacle shape of these particular pathogens.)

-First noted in Germany in 1993, Phytophthora tentaculata hitched a ride on contaminated nursery stock and made its way to Central California and Monterey County, our Bay area neighbors, in 2012.
+First noted in Germany in 1993, Phytophthora tentaculata hitched a ride on contaminated nursery stock and made its way to Central California and Monterey County in 2012.
 It is spreading rapidly and is deadly to many of your garden and landscape plants.

 What is Phytophthora tentaculata?

 Phytophthora tentaculata is a member of the water mold family.
 In the world of scientific classification, water molds fall between fungi and algae.
 These pathogens attack stems and roots and frequently kill their host plants.
 There are several types of phytophthora, including those that cause potato blight, crown rot, and sudden oak death.
 You cannot see these organisms with the naked eye, but it is important that you keep a look out for the symptoms and know which plants are currently considered susceptible.

 Many California native plants are highly susceptible to Phytophthora tentaculata.
 The most recent list includes: